 - Researched 5-minute reflective presentation to graduates at their professional development day

-- Reflective journal submitted each professional development day
+- Reflective journal x4 submitted throughout the year

 - Medicines Management